 The nature and origin of change

-Change is ubiquitous—present in all places at the same time.
+Change is ubiquitous, occurring everywhere at the same time.
 It is the fabric of life itself.
 No matter what we do, we are always standing in the middle of change.
-Everything in our world is in a state of transformation—changing form—all the time.
+Everything in our world is in a state of transformation, changing form all the time.
 Most leaders can tell you what this means when it comes to organizations: constant uncertainty.
 Organizations must adapt to change continually, adjusting business strategies to meet changes in their external environment.
-We know all of this to be true and we know change is continuous and ubiquitous, so why do we have so much trouble with change?
+We know all of this to be true and we know change is continuous and ubiquitous.

 One reason is a lack of clear intention.
 Another is poor design or no design at all.
 Then there is human nature.
 Humans resist change because too much change is simply not comfortable.
 Still another reason is our mistaken belief that the universe needs our help to organize things.
 And, it's possible that we're just not that good at organizing--with the exception of Marie Kondo.